Community Infrastructure Levy

 - exceptional circumstances relief

 The relevant forms for claiming relief are available on the planning portal website an in the Information and Resources section of this webpage.

 Please note: If you were granted planning permission before 1 September 2019 or have or intend to apply for a relief from the levy in respect of a Liability Notice issued before 1 September 2019 any relief granted will become null and void if a valid CIL Commencement Notice is not received by Somerset West and Taunton Council prior to commencement of work on site.
 It is your responsibility to ensure the necessary paperwork has been received by Somerset West and Taunton Council.

 It is important that you submit the CIL Additional Information Form 1 and CIL Assumption of Liability Form 2 as soon as possible when applying for planning permission to ensure that your CIL liability is calculated correctly.
 As soon as practicable after the grant of planning permission we will issue your CIL Liability Notice.
 If you disagree with the calculation contained within this Notice you must first request a review under Section 113 of the CIL Regulations.
-To do this, send a letter stating why you think the Liability Notice is incorrect to the CIL Officer at Somerset West and Taunton Council, PO Box 866, Taunton, TA1 9GS, marked 'Request for S113 Review'.
+To do this please contact us by letter to the CIL Officer at Somerset West and Taunton Council, PO Box 866, Taunton, TA1 9GS or email to firstname.lastname@example.org marked 'Request for S113 Review' and stating why you think the Liability Notice is incorrect.
 If this does not resolve the issue you may appeal direct to the Valuation Office Agency.

 The following Appeals can be made during the CIL process: